di-sukharev/AI-TDD/.github/CONTRIBUTING.md

 To get started, follow these steps:

 1. Clone the project repository locally.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `bun install`.
-3. Run the project with `npm run dev`.
+3. Run the project with `bun run start -- run`.
-4. See [issues](https://github.com/di-sukharev/aitdd/issues) or [TODO.md](../TODO.md) to help the project.
+4. See [issues](https://github.com/di-sukharev/AI-TDD/issues) or [TODO.md](./TODO.md) to help the project.

 ## Commit message guidelines

-Do conventional commits or use the OpenCommit library to generate commits.
+Just make clear Why the change was done.

 ## Reporting issues